edcarp/shell-intermediate-esces/_episodes/06-ssh.md

 To copy a file,
 we specify the source and destination paths, either of which may include computer names.

-If we leave out a computer name,
-`scp` assumes we mean the machine we're running on.
-For example,
-this command copies our latest results to Nelle's `backups` directory of server `backupserver.euphoric.edu`, printing out its progress as it does so:
+For example, this command might be used to copy our latest results to Nelle's `backups` directory of server `backupserver.euphoric.edu`, printing out its progress as it does so:

 ~~~